dewolecodes/dewolecodes/README.md

 ## 🚀 Selected Projects

-**MadeIn9ja — News Platform**
+### MadeIn9ja — News Platform (Developer)
-- Responsive news website optimized for mobile and desktop.
+A responsive news and blog platform that highlights local stories and features.
+- Built reusable UI components and a single article template with dynamic routing so every story loads from one page template.
+- Implemented fast client-side loading, consistent image aspect ratios, and a clean article layout with ad placements.
+- Focused on a mobile-first experience and performance for quick reading on phones.
-- Tech: React, JavaScript, React Router, Axios, Sass, React Icons.
+- **Tech:** React (v19), React Router, Axios, Sass, React Icons.

-- Features: reusable UI components, multi-page navigation, performance optimizations.
+---

-- **Talent Record Label — Music & E-Commerce Platform**
+### Talents — Music & Label Platform (Developer)
-- Platform showcasing artists, releases and storefront for tickets and merch.
+A modern music label platform that showcases artists, new releases, blogs, and an e-commerce area for tickets and tracks.
+- Built artist showcase pages with photos, bios, and social links, plus a New Releases page with audio/video previews.
+- Created record label pages to present the team and roster, and a blog area for news and stories.
+- Added e-commerce-ready areas for selling tracks, tickets, and merch.
-- Tech: React, Next.js, TypeScript, Tailwind CSS, Framer Motion.
+- **Tech:** Next.js, TailwindCSS, Framer Motion, React Player, Next SEO.

-- Focus: polished UX, responsive design, clear artist/product presentation.
+---

-**Spendex — AI-powered Finance App**
+### Spendex — AI-powered Finance App (Developer)
-- AI-driven finance tool that helps users track spending and gain financial insights.
+A finance tool that helps users track spending and get fast, useful money insights using AI.
+- Built dashboards and interactive visualizations for spending and savings.
+- Integrated AI features to summarize transactions and suggest actions to users.
+- Focused on clear UX so users get useful info fast.
-- Tech: Next.js, React, JavaScript, Tailwind CSS, Framer Motion, OpenAI, Heroicons.
+- **Tech:** Next.js / React, Tailwind, Framer Motion, OpenAI, PostgreSQL / MongoDB.
-- Focus: interactive UI/UX, smooth animations, seamless AI integrations.

 **Additional Projects**
 - Many personal and practice projects using React, Next.js, and Node.js.